mrlnlng/comp598-final-project/README.md

 **Topics**:
 - **ads 17**: When the tweets purpose is to advertize the movie.
 - **stream 16**: When the tweet talks about which streaming service the movie is on.
-- **diversity 25**: When the movie talks about diversity in the movie.
+- **diversity 25**: When the tweet talks about diversity in the movie.
 - **scene 53**: When the tweet talks about a specific scene.
 This can be done implicitly or explicitly.
 If they talk about something visual only (like effects without mentioning a scene), then it would be visuals.
 It is also scene if it has to do with MCU Universe theories or links.
 - **character 47**: When the tweet talks about a or a set of characters.
 It also applies when they talk about an actor or artist in particular.
 - **compare 11**: When the tweet compares the movie with other movies (usually Marvel movies)